MarcCharmois/Angular-V16-MSAL-V2-SPA-API-CALL/README.md

 # MsalAngular V3.0.2 SPA + API call acquireTokenSilent

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.
+Using MSAL@azure/msal-angular V 3.0.2 to:
+- authenticate users on Azure AD
+- then, uses acquireTokenSilent to get a token to call an API (Azure Function)

 ## Development server